azu/tsconfig-to-dual-package/README.md

   - [Feature Request: allow change file extension of generated files from `.ts` · Issue #49462 · microsoft/TypeScript](https://github.com/microsoft/TypeScript/issues/49462)
   - [allow voluntary .ts suffix for import paths · Issue #37582 · microsoft/TypeScript](https://github.com/microsoft/TypeScript/issues/37582)
   - [bug(esm): TypeScript is not an ECMAScript superset post-ES2015 · Issue #50501 · microsoft/TypeScript](https://github.com/microsoft/TypeScript/issues/50501)
-- If you want to support Node.js dual packages in one package.json, you need to separate `.mjs` and `.cjs`.
+- Node.js require separate `.mjs` and `.cjs` if you need to get dual package in one package

 As a result, TypeScript and Node.js ESM support is conflicting.
 It is hard that you can support dual package with same `.js` extension.